Get all your news in one place.

 Director: Chris Columbus

-As the second movie, Chamber of Secrets, had a lot to live up to after the stellar success of the first instalment of the franchise.
+As the franchise's second movie, Chamber of Secrets had a lot to live up to after the stellar success of the first film.
 Chris Columbus, the Home Alone director, returned for the second movie – and he chose a darker, more dangerous path for the series, setting the tone for each subsequent movie.

-Whilst an incredibly important narrative builder for the Harry Potter franchise, it's not filled with the magic and wonder of the others, hence why it's placed last on the best Harry Potter movies ranking.
+Whilst an incredibly important narrative builder for the Harry Potter franchise, it's not filled with the magic and wonder of the others, hence why it's placed last on our best Harry Potter movies list.
 Plus, at a whopping two hours and 41 minutes, it was arguably a bit long for being one of the movies that focused more on introductions and narrative.
-That being said, Chamber of Secrets is where we first meet some iconic stalwarts of the series such as Draco Malfoy’s prolific dad, Lucius (Jason Isaacs) and everyone’s favourite house elf, Dobby (Toby Jones).
+That being said, Chamber of Secrets is where we first meet some iconic stalwarts of the series such as Draco Malfoy’s prolific dad Lucius (Jason Isaacs) and everyone’s favourite house elf Dobby (Toby Jones).

 Chamber of Secrets does a fantastic job at maturing the story from the first instance of a group of kids, big-eyed and bushy-tailed, embarking on their adventure at Hogwarts.
 And then, there's the stark realisation that the Harry Potter series was to be more ghastly than expected with Tom Riddle’s true identity slowly unravelling, an unfortunate slug-vomiting charm, and the terrifying Basilisk.